ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

     make test

-This will test the Python wrapper itself as well as running examples using OASIS.
+This will test the Python wrapper itself as well as running examples using OASIS (the one in the ``tests`` directory as well as examples 1 to 9).
 It requires pytest.

 Documentation